An Appetite to Study Abroad

 Plutino-Calabrese’s hope is featured Spanish, Greek, or even Australian-themed food at the next event.

 “It created camaraderie among the students who didn’t really know each other from class; they had a chance to talk outside of class in a more casual setting,” she noted.

-Additional events on the study abroad docket this spring include a Fulbright Lectureship, a global citizen project, and a global community engagement project.
+Additional events on the study abroad docket this spring include the program's first Study Abroad Fair, a Fulbright Lectureship, a global citizen project, and a global community engagement project.